 Are you aiming for a specific score on GMAT?
 Did you know your Verbal and Quant scores have a key role in determining your target score?
-Generally, most GMAT aspirants begin preparing for the test with a certain target score in mind but usually they do not fully know how their total scores will be calculated.
-Not only is it confusing to calculate GMAT scores, the Verbal and Quant sections on GMAT are also adaptive which makes it even more difficult for students to understand how GMAT scoring really works.
+Generally, most GMAT aspirants begin preparing for the test with a certain target score in mind, but usually, they do not fully know how their total scores will be calculated.
+Not only is learning to calculate GMAT scores confusing, but the Verbal and Quant sections on GMAT are also adaptive, making it even more difficult for students to understand how GMAT scoring really works.

-In this article, we will provide you with a simple matrix that will decode how your scaled Quant and Verbal scores combine to give you your total score.
+This article will provide you with a simple matrix that will decode how to calculate your GMAT scores with your scaled Quant and Verbal scores.
 Let’s begin: